ndrewpj/FastFlowLM/README.md

 🔐 **Login**: `guest@flm.npu`
 🔑 **Password**: `0000`

+📺 [Watch this short video](https://www.youtube.com/watch?v=0AhkX2ZLu7Y&list=PLf87s9UUZrJp4r3JM4NliPEsYuJNNqFAJ&index=2) to see how to try the remote demo in just a few clicks.

 > Alternatively, **sign up** with your own credentials instead of using the shared guest account.
 > ⚠️ Some universities or companies may **block access** to the test drive site.
 If it doesn't load over Wi-Fi, try switching to a **cellular network**.
 > Real-time demo powered by **FastFlowLM + Open WebUI** — no downloads, no installs.